 This is the first part of a multi-part project where we will look at increasingly complex physical simulations.
 This week we start with a ball and some walls, focusing on gravity, elasticity, and ball-wall collisions.

 If you have not already done so, mount your personal space, create a new project8 folder and bring up TextWrangler and a Terminal.
 Make a new Python file called physics_objects.py.
 Then download the Zelle graphics package file graphics.py.

 You may also want to grab the Zelle documentation.

-will want to represent all of the relevant attributes such as mass,
+simulation, you will want to represent all of the relevant attributes

-position, velocity, acceleration, and any forces acting on the ball.
+such as mass, position, velocity, acceleration, and any forces acting

 The __init__ method should have self and a GraphWin object (win) as its only non-optional argument.
 You are free to add optional arguments, but none are required.
 Inside the __init__ method, create fields to hold each of the following pieces of information.

 - mass - give it an initial value of 1.

 - radius - give it an initial value of 1.

 - position - this will be a two-element list, representing the x and y location values.
 Give the x and y positions initial values of 0.